-I cycled 400 km’s per week and often ran 30kms as well – I did this for years – I loved it –
+I cycled 200- 400 km’s per week and often ran 30kms – a very enjoyable lifestyle.

 Fit and healthy people just do not get cancer, do they!
-Wrong.
+Hmm – Wrong – think on that again!

 View my CCA Interview – the hard facts

-December 2016 I was diagnosed with a terminal cancer called Cholangiocarcinoma (CCA) and given 6 months.
-In July 2017 I became Metastatic, and like metastatic Pancreatic Cancer, CCA is the most hostile of all cancers.
+In November 2016 I was diagnosed with a terminal cancer called Cholangiocarcinoma (CCA) and given 6 months to live.
+Like metastatic Pancreatic Cancer, CCA is the most hostile of all cancers.
 The stats are dire –

 - 1%, chance to survive 2yrs